 “That’s the cure?”
 I spluttered.

-“The video contained a subliminal meme, it’s designed to interfere with the trigger signal.
+“The video contained a subliminal meme designed to interfere with the trigger signal.
 Essentially you’ve been deprogrammed, inoculated if you like.”

 “What if I see the original video again?”
 I said, trying to shake off the lingering sense of terror.